maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

     └── results/
 ```

+At the repository level, this folder sits alongside `Statistical_Analysis_Code_for_Pilot_Study/`.
+The two components are intentionally separated because this guide documents only the reusable general ANOVA/ART workflow.

 ### Example 1

 `Config_Example_1_Default_TVCG.R` analyzes a synthetic `2 × 2 × 4` design using the TVCG-style factor and outcome names.